 - Recycle batteries and electrical equipment at a dedicated collection point, never put these items in your recycling or black bins.

 Aluminium foil & foil trays

 These can be recycled in your kerbside recycling collection.
 Make sure foil and trays are clean and dry to avoid contaminating other recyclable materials in your collection.
-Once food residue has been rinsed / wiped off foil should be screwed into a ball at least the size of a ping-pong ball to prevent it being lost during the recycling process.
+Once food residue has been rinsed / wiped off foil should be screwed into a ball at least the size of a tennis ball to prevent it being lost during the recycling process (the bigger the better).

-Artificial trees are not recyclable and will need to be disposed of in your general waste bin (if small enough to fit) or taken to a Recycling and Household Waste Site for disposal, or collected as an item of bulky waste.
+Artificial trees are not recyclable and will need to be disposed of in your general waste bin (if small enough to fit), taken to a Recycling and Household Waste Site for disposal, or collected as an item of bulky waste.
 Try to use your tree for as many years as possible before replacing it.
 Artificial trees in good condition can be donated via charity shops, or you may be able to sell it.

 Bottles & cans

 Can be recycled in your kerbside recycling collection.
 Remember to rinse out first, drain and then pop the lid back on before recycling.
 Bottles and cans can also be taken to bring banks and Recycling and Household Waste Sites for recycling.
 If your bottle contains LED string lights, please remove these from the bottle and recycle them as you would fairy lights (see below).